xp44mm/FslexFsyacc/docs/Reading JavaScript.md

 Program :: Token* -> AST
 ```

-We use notation whereby the grammar production `Program e ::= SourceElements e` means to match the input sequence with SourceElements e and produce the resulting AST e.
+We use notation whereby the grammar production `Program e ::= SourceElements e` means to match the input sequence with `SourceElements e` and produce the resulting `AST e`.

 Note that the grammar we present here is a simplified version of the grammar specified in the ECMAScript 5.1 standard and many nonterminal names are shortened versions of nonterminals in the standard.
 It is mostly straightforward to extend the algorithm presented here to the full sweet.js implementation for ES5 JavaScript.